Ksheerashetty/Calculator/README.md

 # Calculator
-A simple calculator using HTML,CSS and JavaScript.
+A simple calculator using HTML,CSS and JavaScript.🖩 </br>
+A beginner friendly project that can be built using HTML,CSS and JavaScript.</br>
+You can check it out <a href"">here</a>